 “I think that our findings provide a new therapeutic target to treat hair loss in way of microRNA.
 The cause of hair loss is pretty complex, it is hard to develop effective treatment for all patients.
 However, inhibition of miR-22 could benefit a certain number of patients whose hair loss caused by increasing miR-22.”

-— Some more detailed technical responses are in the AMA that I will not paste here, including many links to studies related to the complex genetics involved in MPB, plus discussions on qorum sensing, signaling and more.
+— Some more detailed technical responses are in the AMA that I will not paste here.
+Including many links to studies related to the complex genetics involved in MPB, plus discussions on quorum sensing, signaling and more.